bsmith89/strain-corr/doc/manuscript/manuscript.md

 of individual microbial strains.
-StrainPGC leverages modern strain tracking tools to separate samples into strain-pure subsets in order to combine data from pangenome profiling (Fig. 1C, D) across multiple metagenomes.
+StrainPGC leverages modern strain tracking tools to separate samples into strain-pure subsets in order to combine data from pangenome profiling across multiple metagenomes.
 We also describe changes
 in MIDAS v3, including updates to its pangenome database and profiling pipeline to reduce cross-mapping, improve quantification, and facilitate the interpretation of strain-specific gene content.
-As part of a complete workflow (Fig. 1E), our method requires only shotgun metagenomes as input and outputs estimates of the gene content of individual strains.
+As part of a complete workflow, our method requires only shotgun metagenomes as input and outputs estimates of the gene content of individual strains.
 We apply this workflow to explore strains in